Polymero/polymero.github.io/_posts/CTF/2021-07-29-ImaginaryCTF2021-ZKPoD.md

 ---
 title: ImaginaryCTF 2021 - ZKPoD
 category: CTF
-tags: Write-up Parity Leak RSA LSB-oracle
+tags: parity leak RSA LSB-oracle crypto
+hidden_tags: write-up
 excerpt_separator: <!--more-->
 ---

-Crypto -- 400 pts (19 solves) -- Chall author: Robin_Jadoul
+Cryptography -- 400 pts (19 solves) -- Chall author: Robin_Jadoul

 Sending a cipher text to the server returns a flawed 'Zero Knowledge Proof of Decryption'.
 This ZKPoD protocol however leaks the parity of the decrypted cipher text, allowing us to abuse the server as a LSB oracle.
 Using a rather straightforward attack we can recover the decrypted flag in O(2\*2log(n)) (\~4096) server calls.
 Lucky for us, plumbers are typically slow to arrive ;).